 - Optional: fresh lemon juice, herbs

-- Prepare the veggies: slice the bell pepper and onion into strips.
+- Prepare the vegetables: Slice the bell pepper and onion into strips.
+Slice mushrooms.
 Remove woody ends from asparagus and cut in 1" pieces.

-- Line a baking sheet with parchment paper and spread out veggies in a single layer.
+- Line a baking pan with parchment paper* and spread out vegetables in a single layer.
 (I often use 2 pans to provide enough space).
 Salt/pepper to taste if desired.

-- Roast for about 25 minutes, stirring halfway through.
+- Place in oven and roast for about 25 minutes, stirring halfway through.

-- While the vegetables are roasting, make the bean spread: mince garlic.
-In a skillet over medium heat, add a drizzle of olive oil (or veggie broth/water) and garlic.
-Saute about 1 minute.
+- Meanwhile, make the bean spread: Mince garlic.
+In a non-stick skillet over medium heat, add garlic.
+Sauté about 1 minute.
 Add the beans and carefully mash with a potato masher.

-- Add 2/3 cup water and let cook about 8 minutes or until thickened, stirring often.
-Add any optional herbs or lemon juice.
+- Add 2/3 cup water (or broth) and let cook about 7-8 minutes or until thickened, stirring often.
+Stir in fresh herbs or lemon juice if desired.

-- Assemble wraps: smear the warm bean spread along center line of tortilla, top with a generous amount of roasted veggies, and fresh spinach.
+- Assemble wraps: Smear the warm bean spread along center line of tortilla.
+Then top with a generous amount of roasted veggies and fresh spinach.
 Tuck in the end, and tightly roll up.